resilienceacademy/geonode-customisation/README.md

 # geonode-customisation
 Customised files and everything required to get them on place.

+Script will work only if django containers name is: django4geonode.

 Script in this repository is not ready to use yet!

 ## Usage